 In simple terms, A “RAR” file is an alternative to a ZIP file.
-It works the same way, but is preferred over ZIP by many sample library developers and distributors of large digital downloads, as it compresses files more efficiently and effectively.
+It works the same way, but is preferred over ZIP by many sample library developers and distributors of large digital downloads, as it compresses files more efficiently and effectively, and is more secure.
 Unfortunately, Mac OS can not open or extract RAR files by default, but it is highly recommended that you obtain a rar extracting utility (like the one linked above) so that you are prepared for future purchases you might make that include rar files.

 Please check your output configuration.
 To do this in Cubase, press F4 and navigate to the Outputs tab.
 If there are no outputs configured there, set them to be your audio interface.

 If you use Control Room, leave the outputs blank and configure under the Control Room tab instead.